-- Three strikes—you are out.
+- As a time-out.
 This last one fixed our pup's fascination with the comforter and laundry.
 Each time we'd be making the bed or folding laundry, she would jump on the comforter, or make a fuss over laundry pieces, and chew and bite, and get overly excited about the whole ordeal.
 We'd always say "no biting", redirect with a toy, and praise when she would grab onto her doggy toy.
 If this process had to be repeated three times in a row - we'd crate her until she quieted down (usually, no more than 2-5 minutes), and then let her out back into the bedroom.
 She caught on really quickly that biting our things meant isolation, and by the time she was 4 months old, you could go about your daily chores with a young Rottweiler pup chewing on her toys right by your side.

-- Illness.
+- During illness or rehabilitation.
 Self-explanatory.
 After surgeries, or past certain traumas a dog might be required to stay in a crate.